Your restaurant’s menu is so much more than a list of food: It’s your most effective marketing tool.

 What is Menu Engineering?

-Doing so requires knowledge about your customers and an in-depth analysis into your restaurant’s food costs, menu item prices, and contribution margins.
+Engineering your menu requires knowledge about your customers and an in-depth analysis into your restaurant’s food costs, menu item prices, and contribution margins.
 With a detailed view of your menu items’ profitability and popularity, you can identify which items contribute more profit and which items are holding your restaurant back.

 Once you’ve categorized your menu items, you can use this menu engineering data to guide a guest’s decision-making process so they select your most profitable menu items.
 Menu engineering also allows you to continually work to improve your restaurant’s profitability and the effectiveness of your menu’s design.